johnlockejrr/pylaia/docs/usage/datasets/index.md

 If the dataset is valid, the script will:

 * display `Dataset is valid` and
-* save a summary of the dataset statistics in a Markdown file named after `statistics_output`.
+* save a summary of the dataset statistics in a Markdown file named after the argument provided in `--statistics_output`.

 ## Parameters